Reading: Advanced Textual Analysis: C1 Lesson 2: Identifying Logical Fallacies and Weaknesses in Arguments

 • C. False Dilemma

-Answer: C. False Dilemma.
-It presents only two extreme outcomes (approve the factory vs. total economic collapse) and ignores other possibilities.
+→ Answer: C. False Dilemma.
+It presents only two extreme outcomes and ignores other possibilities.

-An error or mistake in reasoning that makes an argument invalid or logically unsound. ↩ back to text
+An error in reasoning that makes an argument invalid or unsound.

-A fallacy that attacks the person making an argument instead of the substance of the argument itself. ↩ back to text
+A fallacy that attacks the person making an argument instead of the argument itself.

-A fallacy of misrepresenting or exaggerating an opponent's position to make it easier to attack. ↩ back to text
+A fallacy of misrepresenting an opponent's position to make it easier to attack.

-A fallacy that incorrectly presents an issue as having only two possible options, when more exist. ↩ back to text
+A fallacy that presents an issue as having only two possible options, when more exist.

-A fallacy of drawing a broad conclusion from insufficient, weak, or anecdotal evidence. ↩ back to text
+A fallacy of drawing a broad conclusion from insufficient or weak evidence.

 Be a Fallacy Detective!